lvanschilfgaarde/lordcephei.github.io/pages/opt-part.md

 now produces a popt.pbte file with significantly reduced information (this is done for the porpuses of demonstration). the first row of the popt file is shown below:

+### _Resolving by k-points and band to band contributions_

+Will be comming soon, sorry.